 Score Reading of Orchestral MusicGuide for Conductors and Music readers

-A comprehensive guide to score reading of orchestral music for conductors and all musicians, music readers and students.
-The book presents methods on synthesising a score, creating a sounding image of the score in the mind, reading in clefs, decoding single and multiple transpositions, making piano reductions.
-Accompanied by a wealth of examples of orchestral music from 18th-20th centuries.
-Now available as paperback and hardcover.
+Introducing a comprehensive guide to orchestral score reading tailored for conductors, musicians, music readers, and students.
+This invaluable resource offers techniques for synthesizing scores, creating a sounding image of the score in the mind, reading in clefs, decoding single and multiple transpositions, and creating piano reductions.
+Accompanied by a rich selection of orchestral music examples spanning the 18th to 20th centuries, this book is now available in both paperback and hardcover editions.

 Author: Maja Metelska-Räsänen